You know how to upload images, but what about PDFs?

 You don’t need to do anything besides link to the PDF for this to be an option.

-However, if you want it to be really simple for your visitors then here’s a cool trick.
+However, if you want it to be really simple for your visitors then here’s how you can add an automatic download link.

 Back in the editor, click on the paragraph, then click the More options button (three dots), and select the Edit as HTML option.